KeaganAnd/ChimeBot/README.md

 3. **No Unauthorized Redistribution** – You may **NOT** reupload or distribute this project **unless** you have made **significant changes**, such as adding a feature or fixing a bug.
 4. **No False Attribution** – You are **NOT** allowed to claim this source code as your own.
 Proper credit must be given to the original author.
 5. **No Warranty** – This software is provided **as is**, without any guarantees or liability for damages or data loss.
 Use at your own risk.
-6. **License Termination** – Any violation of these terms may result in the revocation of your rights to use, modify, or distribute ChimeBot.
+6. **License Termination** – Any violation of these terms will result in the immediate revocation of your rights to use, modify, or distribute ChimeBot.

 By using this software, you acknowledge that you have read and agreed to these terms.